EvansTrein/RESTful_exchangerServer/README.md

 **Logger** - <u>slog</u>, but its own wrapper is written.

 **Database** - <u>Postgres</u>, 3 tables.
-Users, currencies and accounts (one-to-one relationship, one user can have one account in each currency).
+Users, currencies and accounts (one-to-many relationship, one user can have several accounts in each currency).
 The tables are created via migrations at server startup (we are talking about running in docker, there is a separate command to run migrations manually), using `github.com/golang-migrate/migrate/v4`.
 Currencies are added by a separate migration.
 When working with accounts, transactions and ACID are used so that the business logic is not broken.

 **gRPC server** - written by myself, `https://github.com/EvansTrein/gRPC_exchangerServer`.
 From it we get currency rates for exchange.
 The server's response is cached so that we don't have to go to it every time.